 Duties and Responsibilities

+The duties and responsibilities of the District Board shall be performed in accordance and full conformance with Article VI of the District Bylaws, and as further detailed and provided below.
 The District Board has general supervision over clubs and administration of the District.
-It makes decisions upon matters requiring action between meetings of the District Conference, acting in accordance with the Zonta International Bylaws and Rules of Procedure, District rules of procedure, or actions taken by the Conference.
+It makes decisions upon matters requiring action between meetings of the District Conference, acting in accordance with the Zonta International Bylaws and Rules of Procedure, the District Bylaws, this Policies and Procedures Manual , and as applicable, specific actions taken by the District Conference.

 Specifically, the District Board shall:

 Declare any Board office vacant and fill the vacancy by following the procedures specified in Article XIII, Section 7, of the Zonta International Bylaws.

-Deliberate on grievances and removal of a District officer when considering the recommendations of the District Bylaws Committee and may recommend termination of a club to the Zonta International Board, according to the procedures in the Zonta International Bylaws.
+Deliberate on grievances and removal of a District officer when considering the recommendations of the District Bylaws Committee and may recommend termination of a club to the Zonta International Board, according to the procedures in the Zonta International Bylaws and the District Bylaws.

-Deliberate on grievances and removal of a member of the District Nominating Committee when considering the recommendations of the District Bylaws Committee, according to the procedures in the Zonta International Bylaws.
+Deliberate on grievances and removal of a member of the District Nominating Committee when considering the recommendations of the District Bylaws Committee, according to the procedures in the Zonta International Bylaws and the District Bylaws.

 Act on routine questions to carry out established policies but does not determine policy, authorize projects or donations, or adopt a budget.

-Establish the boundaries for Areas within the District provided that a majority of all clubs in the affected Areas agree.
+Establish the boundaries for Areas within the District, provided that a majority of all clubs in the affected Areas agree and in accordance with Article II of the District Bylaws.

 Propose goals and long-range plans for the District.